gregwhitaker/netifi-acmeshoes/README.md

 The APIs for the backend services are defined as Protobuf contracts in the `-idl` projects.
 These projects, when built, generate service stubs and clients that are imported and used by the service and store-app projects.

+## Prerequisites
+This application requires a running instance of the Netifi Broker.

+Run the following command to download the [Netifi Community Edition Broker](https://www.netifi.com/netifi-ce) as a Docker container:

+    docker pull netifi/broker:1.6.9

 ## Building AcmeShoes
 The application can be built as JARs or Docker Containers.